Noovolari/leapp/docs/configuring-integration/configure-azure-integration.md

 An Azure tenant represents a single organization and can have multiple subscriptions.

-Please refer to [this](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis){: target='_blank'} document for more information.
+Please refer to [How to find your Azure Active Directory tenant ID](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-to-find-tenant){: target='_blank'} and other [Azure AD documentation](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis){: target='_blank'} for more information.

 !!!
 Warning

     For azure-cli users with version < 2.30.0: Leapp no more support this version of the CLI.
 Please update to a newer version.

 To create a new Azure Integration go to the left sidebar of Leapp Desktop and click on the "+" icon.
 A new modal will be presented with the following option to compile.
 After submitting the new Integration and have logged into your *Azure Portal*, *Subscriptions* will be automatically retrieved and mapped into Leapp Azure Sessions.